zensical/docs/docs/community/contribute/pull-requests.md

 * The commit summary starts with lowercase and does not end with punctuation (it is not a full sentence), as recommended by the Conventional Commits specification.
-* The commit summary does not contain an issue reference.
-The issue reference should always go into the body, and will be automatically extracted.
+* The commit summary is followed by the issue number in parentheses (with no whitespace inside).

 <figure markdown>